derekbarber/derekbarber.ca/source/resume/index.markdown

 ### <a href="http://www.smartsettle.com" target="_blank">iCan Systems Inc.</a>, Senior Software Engineer
 *January 2008 - August 2016*

+My primary work with iCan involves building their web technology platforms, specifically [Smartsettle One](https://go.smartsettle.com), which is a web application designed for simple, single-issue, two-party negotiations.
+The application has many use-cases including areas of debt resolution and conflict resolution.
+I also built the [International eNegotiation Exhibition](http://enegotiation.org) which has seen the involvement of dozens of universities from over 30 different countries.

-My primary responsibility at iCan has been designing and developing web-based software for the emerging eNegotiation industry.
+iCan Systems Inc. is a leader in developing software for the emerging e-Negotiation industry.

-I have built several web-based applications in my time at iCan Systems, including a Ruby on Rails based negotiation system for use in Debt Resolution cases, a Ruby on Rails web application to manage Financial Disclosure in separation agreements, and Smartsettle One, which is a single issue negotiation system built using PHP, JavaScript and the Zend Framework.
+During my time there I was privileged to work on technology that truly makes a difference in the world. iCan's vision is *"resolving conflict in a more peaceful, collaborative and intelligent way throughout the world"*.
+Our software is based on [Game Theory](http://en.wikipedia.org/wiki/Game_theory) which involves mathematical models for resolving conflict and encouraging cooperation between decision makers.

 ### <a href="http://www.dutcheauction.com" target="_blank">Dutch eAuction Inc</a>, Senior Software Developer
 *January 2015 - Present*